-VICTORIA K. LUCAS of Terrell (member, legal and public policy committee).
+VICTORIA K. LUCAS of Terrell, Texas (member, legal & public policy committee).
 Lucas is vice president for American National Bank of Texas.
 She is vice chairman and former chairman of economic development for the Terrell Chamber of Commerce and treasurer and past president of the Kaufman County A&M Club.
-Additionally, she is vice chair of development for the Terrell ISD Excellence Foundation, vice president of Friends of the Hulsey Public Library, and member of Social Science Club of Terrell and Kiwanis International.
+Additionally, she is vice chair of development for the Terrell ISD Excellence Foundation, vice president of Friends of the Hulsey Public Library, member of Social Science Club of Terrell and Kiwanis International.
 Lucas received her Bachelor of Science in industrial distribution from Texas A&M University.
+Lucas was reappointed as director for Kaufman County in 2018.

 DENNIS "JOE" MCCLESKEY of Apple Springs, Texas (member, resources development committee).
-McCleskey is owner of Angelina Excavating Inc. He is secretary/treasurer of the Piney Woods Chapter of the National Wild Turkey Federation and a member of the Texas Wildlife Association, the Lufkin Host Lions Club, and the Angelina County Youth Fair Buyers Group Committee.
-He is also past president of the Deep East Texas Association of Builders, a former committee member of the Hudson ISD Community Involvement Advisory Board, and a past volunteer with the Angelina County Habitat for Humanity.
-McCleskey was appointed director for Trinity County in 2013.
+McCleskey is secretary and treasurer of Angelina Excavating Inc. He is a member of the Texas Forestry Association and the Texas Wildlife Association and a former member and former president of the local Texas Association of Builders.
+He is a member of the Lufkin Host Lions Club, board member of the Angelina County Youth Fair, chairman of the Angelina County Buyers Group and logistics coordinator for the American Cancer Society Cattle Barron's Gala.
+Additionally, he is former secretary and treasurer of the National Wild Turkey Federation Pineywoods Chapter, former party chairman of the George H. Henderson Jr. Expo Center, former volunteer for Habitat for Humanity, and former committee member of the Hudson ISD Advisory Board for Community Involvement.
+McCleskey was reappointed director for Trinity County in 2018.

-ROBERT F. MCFARLANE, M.D. of Palestine (member, resources development committee).
-McFarlane is a cardiologist with East Texas Physician's Alliance, and was also the owner and sole proprietor of The BigWoods on the Trinity from 1995-2015.
-He is a member of the Texas Medical Association and Texas Wildlife Association.
+ROBERT F. MCFARLANE, M.D. of Palestine, Texas (member, resources development committee).
+McFarlane is a cardiologist with East Texas Physician's Alliance and chief of staff at Palestine Regional Hospital, and he is the managing partner of the BigWoods on the Trinity.
+He is a member of the Texas Medical Association and past director and a lifetime member of the Texas Wildlife Association.
 In addition, he founded the Trinity Waters Foundation and served as its president for five years.
-McFarlane received a Bachelor of Arts in chemistry from Harvard College and a Doctor of Medicine from Harvard Medical School, and is board certified in internal medicine and cardiology.
+He also founded East Texas Black Gumbo Retriever Club.
+McFarlane received a Bachelor of Arts in chemistry from Harvard College and a Doctor of Medicine from Harvard

+Medical School, and is board certified in internal medicine and cardiology.
+McFarlane was appointed as director at large in 2017.

 JAMES W. NEALE of Dallas, Texas (member, resources development committee).
 Neale is president and owner of Quorum Energy Company, an exploration and production company in the oil and gas business.
-He is chairman of the District 9 advisory council for the Dallas Independent School District and a member of the Trinity Trust Foundation.
-Neale served as executive assistant to Governor Bill Clements and as an executive committee member for the Dallas Blue Foundation.
+He is chairman of the District 9 advisory council for the Dallas ISD and a member of the Trinity Trust Foundation.
+Neale served as executive assistant to Gov. Bill Clements and as an executive committee member for the Dallas Blue Foundation.
 He served a term as foreman for the Dallas County Grand Jury in January 2005.
 Neale earned a bachelor's degree from the University of Texas in Austin.
 Neale was reappointed as director for Dallas County in 2013.

 MANNY RACHAL of Livingston, Texas (member, utility services committee).
 Rachal is president of Shrimp Boat Manny's, an established seafood restaurant since 1985.
 He is a successful real estate developer in Polk and Angelina counties, creating both Rachal Properties and M&N Investments.
 He is a member of the Polk and Angelina County Chamber of Commerce.
 Rachal was previously an active member of the Lafayette, Louisiana, Jaycees and the Evangeline Area Boy Scouts Council.
 He attended the University of Southwestern Louisiana.
-Rachal was reappointed as director for Polk County in 2009.
+Rachal was reappointed as director for Polk County in 2017.